RIte Share Premium Assistance Program (210-RICR-30-05-3)

 a.
 Under age 19.
 Medicaid-eligible children and young adults up to age nineteen (19) are not required to enroll in a parent/caretaker relative’s ESI as a condition of maintaining Medicaid eligibility.

 b.
-RIWorks.
-There is a limited six (6) month exemption from the mandatory enrollment requirement for RIWorks program participants.
-See § 3.5 of this Part below.
+Enrolled in RI Works (TANF).
+There is a limited six (6) month exemption from the mandatory enrollment requirement for RI Works program participants.
+See § 3.6 of this Part below.

-2. Mandatory ESI Enrollment - Once it has been determined by EOHHS that the ESI offered by a particular employer is RIte Share-approved, all Medicaid members with access to that employer's plan are required participate in RIte Share.
-If the policy holder, that is, an employee in the household, is a Medicaid-eligible parent/caretaker age nineteen (19) or older, the policy holder is responsible for enrolling any Medicaid-eligible family members (spouse, caretaker, and children) in the RIte Share-approved ESI plan.
+2. Mandatory ESI Enrollment – Once it has been determined by EOHHS that the ESI offered by a particular employer is RIte Share-approved, all eligible Medicaid members with access to that ESI are required to participate in RIte Share.

-3. Non-compliance - Failure to meet the mandatory enrollment requirement results in the termination of the Medicaid eligibility of the policy holder and other Medicaid members nineteen (19) or older in the household that could be covered under the ESI until the policy holder complies with the RIte Share participation and enrollment procedures established by EOHHS in this rule.
+3. Non-compliance – Failure to meet the mandatory enrollment requirement results in the termination of the Medicaid eligibility of the policy holder and other Medicaid members nineteen (19) or older in the household that would have been covered under the ESI until the policy holder complies with the RIte Share participation and enrollment procedures established by EOHHS in this rule.
 (See § 3.20 of this Part).

-A. RIWorks participants who are Medicaid-eligible are not required to enroll in a RIte Share-approved ESI plan for the first six (6) months of employment.
-This six month exemption also applies to families losing eligibility for RIWorks due to employment.
-Specifically, to be subject to enrollment in a RIte Share approved ESI plan, the RIWorks participant must be:
+A. RI Works participants who are Medicaid-eligible are not required to enroll in a RIte Share plan for their first six (6) months of employment.
+This six-month exemption also applies to families losing eligibility for RI Works due to employment.
+Specifically, to be subject to enrollment in a RIte Share approved ESI plan, the RI Works participant must be: